-3.3.11 DMin Thesis Oral Defence: The student and examiners will gather in a room on a date agreeable to all parties in order to discuss the student's thesis.
-The defence lasts approximately two hours at which time each of the examiners will have an opportunity to ask questions of the student regarding some aspect of the student's thesis.
+3.3.11 D.Min Thesis Oral Defense: The student and examiners will gather in a room on a date agreeable to all parties in order to discuss the student's thesis.
+The defense lasts approximately two hours at which time each of the examiners will have an opportunity to ask questions of the student regarding some aspect of the student's thesis.
 When the discussion is over, the student will leave the room and the examiners will determine whether the thesis and the student's responses during the examination is of sufficient quality to confer upon the student the Doctor of Ministry degree.